blinkylights23/grunt-swigtemplates/README.md

 * Type: `Array`
 * Default value: `[]`

-Use this to define a list of locales (or language versions, or whatever suits your needs). `grunt-swigtemplates` will create a new folder for each of these items and publish a localized version of your site in each folder.
+Use this to define a list of locales (or language codes, or whatever suits your needs). `grunt-swigtemplates` will create a new folder for each of these items and publish a localized version of your site in each folder.

+So.
 Given this configuration:
 ```js
 swigtemplates: {
   options: {